 When the Group acts as a lessor, it determines at lease commencement whether each lease is a finance lease or an operating lease.
 To classify each lease, the Group makes an overall assessment of whether the lease transfers to the lessee substantially all of the risks and rewards of ownership incidental to ownership of the underlying asset.
 If this is the case, then the lease is a finance lease; if not, then the lease is an operating lease.
-As part of this assessment, the Group considers certain indicators such as whether the lease is for the

-Notes to the Consolidated Financial Statements (Continued) major part of the economic life of the asset.
+As part of this assessment, the Group considers certain indicators such as whether the lease is for the major part of the economic life of the asset.